Walter Fairservis

-Early life
+Early life and education

-He was born in Brooklyn, New York, United States, in 1921.
-His mother, Edith Yeager, was an actress.
-His wife, Jano, was an artist and illustrator.
-He received B.A. and M.A. degrees in anthropology from Columbia University and a second M.A. and a Ph.D. from Harvard University.
+He was born in Brooklyn, New York, United States, on February 17, 1921.
+He was the only child of parents Walter Fairservis Sr. and actress Edith Yeager.
+He graduated from A.B.
+Davis High School in Mount Vernon, NY in 1939 where he excelled in track and field.
+He was a member of the Ends of the Earth Club of New York.
+He received an Associate of Arts degree from Chicago University, then graduated with a B.A. and M.A. in anthropology from Columbia University and a second M.A. and a Ph.D. from Harvard University.